groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/text/xlsx.en.md

   enable: true
   items:
     #  loop
-    - title: "Start Your Free Trial"
+    - title: "Start for free"
       link: "https://releases.groupdocs.com/signature/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About the GroupDocs.Signature for Java Solution"
+    title: "About the GroupDocs.Signature for Java solution"
     link: "/signature/java/"
     link_title: "Learn more"
     picture: "about_signature.svg" # 480 X 400